Athletic scholarship: New Zealand

 Some secondary schools in New Zealand, mainly private ones, offer entrance scholarships based on sporting ability.
 However, these have been restricted in recent years by the New Zealand Secondary School Sports Council's (NZSSSC) anti-poaching rules.

 The NZSSSC introduced a quota system in 2007 on the number of new-to-school and international students a school can field at national championships.
 Some regional secondary school sporting bodies have also enacted the NZSSSC's rules to first teams in local competitions.
 A new-to-school student is a student who has enrolled at the school in the 24 months prior to the event, excluding students who enrolled at the school in Year 9 (the first year/grade of secondary school) or below.
 An international student is a student who is not a New Zealand citizen, Australian citizen, or the holder of a New Zealand residence class visa or domestic-endorsed student visa.
 The quota depends on the sport, for example, rugby union teams (15-a-side) are only allowed six new-to-school and international students, and only two of those six students may be international students.

 In addition to the quota system, schools are not permitted to induce a student to change schools for sporting purposes, other than by way of a publicly advertised sporting scholarship.
 The penalties for breaking either rule is loss of competition points and/or disqualification of the athletes, teams, coaches and/or managers involved.

-Arguments for and against sports scholarships

-Critics have labeled the term to be an oxymoron, stating that physically talented persons selected for their ability to run, jump, throw, kick or hit a ball are retained to staff a school's teams, and paid for their services while being classified as "scholars".
-Some critics of the athletic scholarship system have coined the term "jockship" to describe the awards.
-The term is based on the word jock, a mildly derisive American slang term that plays on the stereotype of the "dumb athlete".

-Such scholarships have been characterized as salaries paid to the persons selected in order to induce them to perform for the hiring school.
-(The characterization of the salary as a "scholarship" is deemed necessary because, generally, at most American colleges, participation as a member of the school's athletic teams is a privilege accorded exclusively to enrolled students, and team members are, in theory, amateurs.)

-Supporters contend that many students would be unable to receive a higher education at all, but for the availability of athletic scholarships, due to the prohibitive costs associated with university education.
-The theory is that while most academic scholarships are predominantly awarded to students of middle and upper-class backgrounds (thought of as counter-intuitive, as they are typically considered more affluent), many feel the tendency does, in fact, lean toward athletic scholarships being awarded to less-privileged students, who are, in many cases, members of a minority.